Thank you for reading our post, please rate this article at the end.

 Instructions

-- In a bowl, mix lemon juice, dried oregano, garlic powder, 2 tablespoons of olive oil, and salt.
+- In a bowl, mix lemon juice, dried oregano, garlic powder, two tablespoons of olive oil, and salt.

-- Add the chicken thighs and coat them with the marinade before resting them for at least 30 minutes.
+- Add the chicken thighs and coat them with the marinade, then let them rest for at least 30 minutes.

 - Insert the marinated chicken and vegetables, including onions, cucumber, and cherry tomatoes, into the skewers.

-- Place a grill on the campfire and grill the skewers while frequently turning to ensure that everything cooks evenly.
+- Place a grill over the campfire and grill the skewers, turning them frequently to ensure even cooking.

 - Once cooked, remove the skewers from the grill and serve with the Tzatziki sauce.